Ch0p5h0p/Cyclone-Hash/README.md

 A modular, state-interdependent hash algorithm with tweak-based diffusion.

-[!Note] This is a toy algorithm!
+[!NOTE] This is a toy algorithm!
 It's not intended for real use!

 ## Usage: